Trainer: Kim Waugh

-Choisir has 92 stakes-winners 11 of those are at the elite level and include Starspandgledbanner (Champion Sprinter in Australia 2019-10 & Europe in 2010 seven wins incl.
-MRC Oakleigh Plate; Caulfield Guineas & Newmarket July Cup); Sacred Choice (nine wins inc. VRC Empire Rose & ATC Doncaster), Olympic Glory (eight wins Joint Champion 2YO in France (2012)), Choice Bro (six wins Joint Head of the 2011-12 NZ 2YO Free Hcp), Japonisme (six wins inc. VRC Ascot Vale Stakes); Divine Prophet (three wins; MRC Caulfield Guineas) and Historian (five wins inc. HBJC Kelt Memorial).
+Choisir has 11 winners at the elite level and include Starspandgledbanner (Champion Sprinter in Australia 2019-10 & Europe in 2010 seven wins incl.
+MRC Oakleigh Plate; Caulfield Guineas & Newmarket July Cup); Sacred Choice (nine wins inc. VRC Empire Rose & ATC Doncaster); Olympic Glory (eight wins Joint Champion 2YO in France (2012)); Choice Bro (six wins Joint Head of the 2011-12 NZ 2YO Free Hcp); Japonisme (six wins inc. VRC Ascot Vale Stakes); Divine Prophet (three wins; MRC Caulfield Guineas) and Historian (five wins inc. HBJC Kelt Memorial).

-Once formed the Horse Racing Syndicate will be managed by Neil Breen from Heart Thoroughbreds
+Once the Horse Racing Syndicate is formed it will be managed by Neil Breen from Heart Thoroughbreds

 Racing has been in Luke Hilton’s blood since the day he was born.